mengbinhao/jack-note/docs/english/NPR.md

+- 2021.4.7
+  - increase | increment | incremental
+  - submarine n
+  - evade v
+  - payload n

+  > quite some time ago now with the time difference
+  > XXX will have a tougher time shrugging those off

 - 2021.4.6
   - wildlife n
   - downpour n | rainfall n
   - blaze n/vi

   > Even as rain subsides, the floodwater will still pose trouble for weeks to come
-  > We don't actually have a clear image of xxx
+  > We don't actually have a clear image of how much has just been damaged and destroyed
   > xxx trying to make it through yyy
 - 2021.4.5
   - soul n/adj